Jbleezy/BO2-Reimagined/README.md

 * Lava destroys grenades instantly
 * Lava damage no longer changes based on player's health
 * Decreased light lava damage from 6 to 5
+* Decreased zombie explosion max damage from 30 to 15
 * Players can be revived in the fog easier
 * Lamp post portals stay active after activating once
 * Decreased brightness at Power Station